NAMU AMIDA BUTSU

 No self-power or

-own self-power, and then one must take singleminded refuge in Amida
+self-power, and then one must take singleminded refuge in

 SHINJIN therefore is attained by placing one's ENTIRE KARMIC DESTINY in the care of Amida Buddha.
 It is as simple as that.
 But people are filled with doubts, delusions, and obscurations that make it hard to believe attaining SHINJIN can be so easy.
 This is where it is important to have a good teacher; further, one's karmic connection to Amida Buddha must be ripening to the point where one can accept this teaching in complete faith.

-outflowing of thankfulness to Amida for His gift of salvation through
+thankfulness to Amida for His gift of salvation through His